My Diplomancy Scenarios

 - Austria agrees to stay out of the war with Russia on the condition their interests in Poland are respected by both Russia and Germany

-- The Italians are defeated and annexed by Austria
+- The Italians are defeated and partially annexed by Austria

 - After a bloody war a heavily industrialised Germany defeats Russia in the Baltics but the Scandinavians are unable to hold off the Russian assault and are overwhelmed

-- The Russians propose an end to the war with Scandinavia on the condition Germany ends their assault
+- The Russians propose an end to the war with Scandinavia in the north on the condition Germany ends their assault in the south

 - The Ottomans see a weakened Russia as an easy target.
 Britain and France attempt to make peace but are unable to stop the Ottomans from invading